-During the Financial Year, the Group has set a target to reduce GHG emissions intensity (tCO2e/thousand RM revenue) by the year ended 30 June 2025 ("2025") compared to 2022 level.
-To achieve this target, we embrace driving green practices in our day-to-day operations and have actively adopted environmental protection and energy conservation measures which are described in the section headed "Energy Management" under aspect A2 in order to reduce GHG emissions.
-Besides, the Group advocates environmental protection from employees by posting notices and posters of green information in office areas to raise their awareness and promote best environmental management practices.
+In 2022, the Group has set a target to reduce GHG emissions intensity (tCO2e/thousand RM revenue) by the year ending 30 June 2025 ("2025") compared to 2022 level (2022: 0.001 tCO2e/thousand RM revenue).
+To achieve this target, we embrace driving green practices in our day-to-day operations and have actively adopted environmental protection and energy conservation measures which are described in the section headed "Energy Management" in order to reduce GHG emissions.
+Besides, the Group advocates environmental protection for employees by posting notices and posters of green information in office areas to raise their awareness and promote best environmental management practices.